nicholsonja/Bridges-2019/README.md

 This work can be cited as:

-John Nicholson.
-2019.
-Curve Stitching Density Plots.
-In *Proceedings of Bridges 2019 : Mathematics, Art, Music, Architecture, Education, Culture*, 16–20 July, 2019, Linz, Austria.
+Nicholson, John (2019) Curve Stitching Density Plots.
+In *Proceedings of Bridges 2019 : Mathematics, Art, Music, Architecture, Education, Culture*, pp. 351-354, 16–20 July, 2019, Linz, Austria.

-Offical site for Bridges 2019: https://bridgesmathart.org/bridges-2019/
+Offical site for Bridges: https://bridgesmathart.org/

+Archive and proceedings of Bridges 2019: http://archive.bridgesmathart.org/2019/index.html